midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Virtual Memory` ##
 =========================
 `Definition`
 -------------
 Virtual memory is a memory management technique used by computer operating systems to provide an "idealized abstraction of the storage resources that are actually available on a given machine."
 It creates an illusion for users of a very large (main) memory.

 `How it Works`
 --------------
-It uses both hardware and software to enable a computer to compensate for physical memory shortages by temporarily transferring data from random access memory (RAM) to disk storage.
-This process is called paging or swapping.
-When an application uses more memory than is physically available, the operating system uses virtual memory to make up the difference.
+Logical Addressing: Virtual memory makes applications think they have more memory than what is physically available by creating a virtual layer between RAM and the memory they use.

+Paging: The system breaks RAM and virtual memory into small blocks called pages.
+If RAM is full, less-used data is moved to storage (a page file on Windows or swap space on Linux).

+Swapping: When a program needs data that was moved to storage, the system brings it back to RAM and swaps out other data if needed.
+This keeps the illusion of having more memory.

 `Advantages`
 -------------